Club of Rome: Current activities

 As of 2025, there have been 55 reports to the club.
 These are internally reviewed studies commissioned by the executive committee, or suggested by a member or group of members, or by outside individuals and institutions.
 The most recent report, published in 2025, is titled "Enduring peace in the Anthropocene".

 On 14 March 2019, the Club of Rome issued an official statement in support of Greta Thunberg and the school strikes for climate, urging governments across the world to respond to this call for action and cut global carbon emissions.

 In 2020, the Earth4All initiative was launched at the UNFCCC Race-to-Zero Dialogues session on Transformational Leadership to explore potential transformational political and economic solutions for the 21st century.
 Led by the Club of Rome, the BI Norwegian Business School and the Potsdam Institute for Climate Impact Research, a group of researchers and policymakers assessed global risks and identified five pathways to catalyze transformation and systemic change towards sustainability: energy, food, poverty, inequality and population (including health and education).
 The results are published in the book "Earth for All" in 2022 alongside the 50th anniversary of the first Earth Summit in Stockholm and the initial publication of the Limits to Growth in 1972.

-Impact Hubs

-The Club of Rome has five Impact Hubs, each designed to foster collaborative solutions to global challenges.
-The Emerging New Civilisations hub focuses on a paradigm shift for a sustainable future, while the Planetary Emergency hub advocates for integrated responses to climate change, biodiversity loss, and social inequality.
-The Reframing Economics hub challenges growth-centric economic models in favor of sustainability and equity.
-The Rethinking Finance hub seeks financial system reforms to support sustainable economic transitions.
-Lastly, the Youth Leadership and Intergenerational Dialogues hub empowers young leaders and promotes intergenerational cooperation for systemic change, highlighting its flagship initiative, The 50 Percent, which aims to mobilize youth action across the globe.
-Together, these hubs represent a comprehensive approach by the Club of Rome to address the interconnected challenges facing humanity and the planet.